-Empowered Parenting is a unique series of trainings on Trust-Based Relational Intervention® (TBRI), led by Associate Head of School-Education Dr. Marcia Sutton, free and available to all CPA parents.
+Empowered Parenting is a unique series of trainings on Trust-Based Relational Intervention® (TBRI), led by Associate Head of School-Education Dr. Marcia Sutton, free and available to all Nashville parents.

 Key faculty and staff in each school have been formally trained in TBRI, an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
 Developed by the Karyn Purvis Institute of Child Development, the intervention is based on years of attachment, sensory processing, and neuroscience research, however, the heartbeat of TBRI is connection.
 At Empowered Parenting (hosted the first Wednesday of every month at 8 a.m. in the Chapel- lower school building), parents will learn principles of empowerment, connection, and correction and how to apply them in everyday life.